-Fast forward a bit in time and there was another unexpected health related podcast – this time Steve had been experimenting on himself as it pertained to diet.
+Fast forward a bit in time and there was another unexpected health-related podcast – this time Steve had been experimenting on himself as it pertained to diet.
 As like any security related podcast he taught you the basics and built upon them (over two podcasts this time).
-By the end I knew I had started my next chapter in life.
-I have since played the postcasts a few more times, bought and read two of the books Steve recommended, initiated simple changes in my daily food types, and lost 25 LB since May this year (4 months).
+By the end, I knew I had started my next chapter in life.
+I have since played the podcasts a few more times, bought and read two of the books Steve recommended, initiated simple changes in my daily food types, and lost 25 LB since May this year (4 months).
 I have also since learned (as yet another chapter of life unfolds) that without quality data and research you are courting a mundane and manipulated life.

 Question everything.
 Question this blog post.
 Research and return.
 Question more.

-A new top level domain (TLD) is being proposed to B’ecause’ I CAN as a safe alternative to existing domain name space.
+A new top-level domain (TLD) is being proposed to B’ecause’ I CAN as a safe alternative to existing domain namespace.
 The “.pinkbunny” domain will be aimed at those organizations requiring a high level of trust and security of their websites, such as kids with pink bunnies, those who may have lost a pink bunny and other critical infrastructure sites that deal with pink bunnies.

 The proposal is that organizations successfully registering a site within the “.pinkbunny” domain space would need to undergo a thorough background check and also adhere to a number of strict security requirements such as photographic proof of said pink bunny and regular visits to the vet for checkups to ensure no virus infections.
 Any sites not adhering to the security policies would be disconnected.
 B(ecause) I CAN is currently reviewing submissions for new TLDs and is expected to publish its results over the coming weeks.

 I have always believed in my notion that we live on the crest of (various) information waves.
 Anything that will save us from living within a single distracted minute is a good thing.
-ThinkUp can backup your social network data that’s flowing backward off the waves and out of site as you surf towards the infinit shore.
+ThinkUp can backup the social network data that’s flowing backward off the waves and out of site as you surf towards the infinite shore.
 ThinkUp analyzes all the data it collects.
 ThinkUp gives you insights and information previously the domain of the social networks and not shared with you.

-ThinkUp is (today) still a bit more geek oriented than click and go user friendly.
+ThinkUp is (today) still a bit more geek-oriented than “click and go” user-friendly.
 For someone that cares about their data (analysis) and has an Amazon AWS account – very simple to install, run, and setup as the documentation is some of the best and most directly useful that I have ever read.
 AWS Get Started @ ThinkUp.

 For me the best page to read was this one about the inspiration(s) for ThinkUP.
 I had no idea that even 3/4 of those companies/services existed.
 I found it a quick guide to the current ‘state of the web’ for the core ideas ThinkUp has formed around.
 I am glad to say I stand with ThinkUp as “the one” of these many I may be able to contribute to in the future.

-Seems when Rogers did the magic auto renew stuff with apple iTunes or however it is glued together, it all fell apart.
-I give my experience of auto renew an epic FAIL.
+Seems when Rogers did the magic auto renew stuff with Apple iTunes or however it is glued together, it all fell apart.
+I give my experience of auto-renew an epic FAIL.
 July 1st long weekend started Thursday and my iPad 3G stopped working the day before.
 I am going on a 4 day weekend with 8 geeks that do not yet have iPads.
 Who each influence 10 to 100+ geeks.
 They all still don’t have iPads (and none will likely have Rogers 3G iPads).
-Of all things I am posting this from a computer with a keyboard – how painfully near real time / out of touch is that!
+Of all things I am posting this from a computer with a keyboard – how painfully near real-time / out of touch is that!
 I could not bring myself to “show it off” when it had no network access.
 It was camping in the woods – wifi was distant.
 3G would have worked (iPhone had no issues).
 Several *611 calls have enabled me to talk to many friendly people – none of which have resolved the fact that I have no 3G wireless access via my iPad yet.
 I seem to have paid for 3G access.
 Just have not seen any on my iPad yet.
 It is July 5th today FYI, Rogers.